-The “Git Fundamentals” idea have been around my mind for a long time.
-For developers, git may be easy to understand but for many artists it is mostly overwhelming.
-In these series I will try to explain what is Git and how you can use it for your own projects, especially tailored for non-developers and indie game developers.
+The “Git Fundamentals” idea has been around my mind for a long time.
+For developers, git may be easy to understand but for many artists, it is mostly overwhelming.
+In this series I will try to explain what is Git and how you can use it for your projects, specially tailored for non-developers and indie game developers.

 What Is Git Anyway

 As KISS (Keep It Simple Stupid) dictates, we can shortly tell that Git is one of the widely used version control systems around.
 But what is version control?
 How can you take benefit from it?
-Imagine you are working on a project, adding new features and fixes on a regular basis.
+Imagine you are working on a project, adding new features and fixes regularly.
 What if another colleague is working on the same project and modified the same code?
-What if you have changed something and realised it is not working as it should anymore?
+What if you have changed something and realized it is not working as it should anymore?
 Well, in such situations git will be your best friend!

-- Git allows you to work with multiple colleagues simultaneously, even on same code.
-These are called conflicts, and can be solved easily since git can show differences between modifications done by each colleague and you can choose with file or which line of code to choose.
+- Git allows you to work with multiple colleagues simultaneously, even on the same code.
+These are called conflicts and can be solved easily since git can show differences between modifications done by each colleague and you can choose with file or which line of code to choose.

-- Git stores the history of your each changes.
+- Git stores the history of each change.
 With this approach, you can even get back to the code you wrote a year ago!
-It is like you have a space-time bending Delorian, only working backwards to current.
+It is like you have a space-time bending Delorian, only working backward to current.

-- When you are done you can merge your branches into a master branch that holds finalized features together, most likely a canditate for release.
+- When you are done you can merge your branches into a master branch that holds finalized features together, most likely a release candidate.

-- If you are using git with service providers issue systems, you can close issues with your commits so it will not be a pain to create change logs and beta testers to check situation.
+- If you are using git with service providers’ issue systems, you can close issues with your commits so it will not be a pain to create changelogs and beta testers to check the situation.

 There are lots of benefits I haven’t mentioned yet but these are just the most important ones.